The Traktor team: Ivanov, Belikov, Yermasov, Gusev. Source: Personal archive

 Belikov, however, remembered that a week before the match a poster had appeared in the city, the only one in Stalingrad.
 There was basically nothing to paste it to.
 But it was written with violet ink on blinding white paper, a rare sight during the war.

 The Traktor players were worried: Would the people come and watch?
 How would they play?
 They mustn't lose.
 They had been getting up at 5:30 a.m. and practicing before work from 6:00 to 8:00.
 Then they would run to the stadium in the evenings after their shifts and play in the spring twilight.

 Spartak keeper Anatoly Akimov, a master between the goalposts, warned his friend Belikov: "Kostya, you'll have it hard."
 "We'll see.
 I hope the people will come," replied Belikov, hiding his concern.
 The players worried in vain – on May 2 the people came.
 Benches were placed for about 3,000 spectators, but about four times that number turned up.

 Before the game, the ball was thrown down onto the field from a

 However, Spartak had plenty of match practice and had won the Moscow Cup the year before.
 Belikov was worried about his team: Would the players have enough strength to play?

 Spartak attacked first and for a quarter of an

 Yermasov shouted louder and louder to the team, urging them forward – and they didn't disappoint him.
 In the 39th minute, Shlyapin ran down the left wing and launched the ball high to Moiseyev, who drove it beyond the reach of Akimov and into the top corner.
 "I wasn't expecting that he'd kick it so hard.
-I could have stopped it,” Anatoly Akimov later
+I could have stopped it,” Anatoly Akimov later recalled of the strike.

 Despite the best efforts of Spartak to even the scores in the second half, the goal was to prove the difference between the sides: Traktor won the match 1-0.